rhelmstedter/data-sets/README.md

 # data-sets
-collection of data sets for various projects
+This is a collection of data sets I use for various projects in python.